 Platforms that follow this business model enjoy “two-sided network effects,” meaning that demand is created from the supply of both buyers and sellers, providers and users, or creators and consumers.

 This equates to fewer advertising dollars (to attract either buyers or sellers) and stronger word-of-mouth marketing.
 It also creates a “win-win” situation that allows both the platform business and service providers or sellers to profit from users.

 As marketers (or salespeople or support representatives), we tap into dozens of tools each day.
-In fact, there are almost 7,000 marketing technology vendors globally.
+In fact, as of 2018 there are over 7,000 marketing technology vendors globally.
 Platforms create a centralized location for the tools and applications we use to grow our businesses, reach our customers, and collaborate with our teams.

 Time and energy are two things that businesses don’t have to spare.
 Platforms that follow the platform business model become a one-stop-shop for user’s day-to-day processes.

 We’ve defined a platform, and we’ve talked about how platforms have important business ramifications.
 Next, we’ll cover some real-life platform business model examples, their impact, and how they’ve become successful.

 How do platforms play out in everyday life?
 Surprisingly, you’re regularly using more platforms than you realize.
 Let’s dive into some platform business model examples that will help round out your understanding of the topic.

 When planning a vacation and deciding where to stay, the first thing I do is hop on my Airbnb app.
 I could visit a website like Hotels.com or Google to search for places to stay (which are both platforms, too), but I always choose Airbnb.
 Why?
 Not only does it allow me to “live like a local” wherever I’m visiting, but it’s relatively affordable and provides me with a wide variety of lodging.